Nsustain/.github/profile/README.md

 #### Nsustain Source Code [[GitHub](https://github.com/Nsustain/nsustain.com)]

-Every part of our website,
+Every part of our website
-except for the database containing user data, is open-source.
+except for the database containing user data is open-source.
 This repository is how we run [Nsustain.com](https://nsustain.com)